From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

 \begin{example} A second example comes from taking $F$ to be a compact, connected, oriented surface with non-empty boundary and with $\chi(F) < 0$.
 Let $\cover{F}$ be the universal cover of $F$.
 Let $\Delta_F$ be the set of boundary components of $\cover{F}$; these are the \emph{cusps} of $\cover{F}$.
 Note that the orientation on $F$ gives a dense $\pi_1(F)$--invariant circular order on $\Delta_F$.
 See \reffig{Farey}. \end{example}

 For our next example we go up another dimension.
 Suppose that $M$ is a compact, connected, oriented three-manifold, with non-empty boundary, and where all boundary components are tori.
 Let $\cover{M}$ be the universal cover of $M$.
-Let $\Delta_M$ be the set of boundary components of $\cover{M}$; these are the \emph{cusps} of $\cover{M}$.
+Let $\Delta_M$ be the set of boundary components of $\cover{M}$; we call these the \emph{cusps} of $\cover{M}$.
+Note that these are naturally in bijection with the peripheral subgroups of $\pi_1(M)$.
 We want to find a dense $\pi_1(M)$--invariant circular order on $\Delta_M$.

 \begin{example} Suppose that $F$ is a compact, connected, oriented surface with negative Euler characteristic and with non-empty boundary.
 Suppose that $f \from F \to F$ is an orientation-preserving homeomorphism.
 Define the \emph{surface bundle} $M = M_f$ with \emph{monodromy} $f$ to be the three-manifold obtained by forming $F \cross [0,1]$ and then identifying the point $(x, 1)$ with $(f(x), 0)$, for all $x \in F$.
 The surfaces $F_t = F \cross \{t\}$ are the \emph{fibres} of the bundle $M$.
 The intervals $\{x\} \cross [0,1]$ glue together to give an oriented flow $\Phi$ transverse to the fibres.
 We choose the orientation on $M$ so that the orientation of $F_0$, followed by the orientation of $\Phi$, makes a right-handed frame.
-One simple example is $M_{\Id} \homeo F \cross S^1$; more interesting is \refexa{SurfaceBundlesTwo}, below.
+One simple example is $M_{\Id} \homeo F \cross S^1$; more interesting ones are given in \refexa{SurfaceBundlesTwo}.